mklueh/AndroidAchievementUnlocker/README.md

     1. Unlock A, if user rates the app
     2. Unlock B, if user shares the app
     3. Unlock C, if user rates the app

+Usage:
+    Take a look at the Example Module